Arvin Amatorio: Personal life

-Amatorio met his wife, IIya Evangelista Amatorio, while working at the DILG in the Philippines in 1996.
+Amatorio met his wife, Ilya Evangelista Amatorio, while working at the DILG in the Philippines in 1996.
+Ilya Evangelista Amatorio is a longtime nurse manager and administrator at one of the largest hospital systems in the State of New York.
+She holds a master’s degree in Nursing Management and Executive Leadership from Columbia University.
+She has also served on the Board of Trustees of Care Plus Bergen Inc. and has been actively involved in community health and wellness initiatives in Bergenfield, New Jersey.
 They have two children, Lance and Andrew.

-He is a member of Lex Talionis Fraternitas,and the Grand Lodge of Free & Accepted Masons of the State of New York, Jose Rizal Lodge 1132.
+He is a member of Lex Talionis Fraternitas, and the Grand Lodge of Free & Accepted Masons of the State of New York, Jose Rizal Lodge 1132.
 He is also a Chapter Commander of the Knights of Rizal, Bergenfield Chapter.